menu

 Demographics

-The education level of Garden City citizens is very high relative to the national average among all cities (21.84%): 35.28% of adults in Garden City have a bachelor's degree or even advanced degree.
+The education level of Garden City citizens is substantially higher than the typical US community, as 30.85% of adults in Garden City have at least a bachelor's degree.

-The per capita income in Garden City in 2018 was $24,855, which is low income relative to Utah, and lower middle income relative to the rest of the US.
-This equates to an annual income of $99,420 for a family of four.
+The per capita income in Garden City in 2022 was $23,279, which is low income relative to Utah and the nation.
+This equates to an annual income of $93,116 for a family of four.
 However, Garden City contains both very wealthy and poor people as well.

 The people who call Garden City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garden City residents report their race to be White.
-Important ancestries of people in Garden City include English, German, European, Welsh, and Irish.
+Important ancestries of people in Garden City include English, European, German, Danish, and Welsh.

 The most common language spoken in Garden City is English.
 Other important languages spoken here include Spanish and African languages.